rivaas-dev/rivaas/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Write tests for your changes
 4. Ensure all tests pass (`go test ./...`)
-5. Commit and push
-6. Open a Pull Request
+5. Open a Pull Request

 ## License